-(i) NOTE: Before connecting your computer to the internet using a cable or DSL modem, make sure your broadband modem and router are configured.
+1 NOTE: Before connecting your computer to the internet using a cable or DSL modem, ensure your broadband modem and router are configured.
 For information on setting up your modem and router, contact your internet service provider.

 Connecting to the internet using LAN